oam-dev/rudr/docs/tutorials/deploy_prometheus_workload.md

 promethues-app   37s
 ```

-Then the prometheus operator we create an real prometheus app described by the CR.
+Then the Prometheus operator we create an real Prometheus app described by the CR.

 ```shell script
 $ kubectl get statefulset